 A Gluten-Free Review of Tiffins at Disney’s Animal Kingdom

-We were incredibly curious about this delectable restaurant, but a little nervous at what our gluten-free options would be.
-Tiffins is captivating, delicious and accommodating.
-Follow along to learn more about your options in our gluten-free review of Tiffins at Disney’s Animal Kingdom.
+We were incredibly curious about this delicious restaurant, but a little nervous at what our gluten-free options would be.
+Luckily, Tiffins is captivating, gratifying, and accommodating.

-First, the rustic, sculpted front doors welcome you to dive into the eclectic maze of a restaurant.
-The gorgeous carvings on the door frame and panels prominently displace a variety of animals and trees.
-You could gaze at the gorgeous entryway for hours and discover more creatures.
+Tiffins exterior welcomes you in to enjoy a delicious meal at any time of day.
+First, the rustic, sculpted front doors welcome you to dive into the eclectic restaurant.
+The gorgeous carvings on the door frame and panelsshow off a variety of animals and trees.
+You could gaze at the magnificent entryway for hours and discover more creatures.

-The animal tracks mingle, seemingly representing the juxtaposition between a celebration and nature.
-As a result, Tiffins celebrates nature!
+The animal tracks mingle, seemingly representing a combination of a celebration and nature.
+As a result, Tiffins celebrates life!

-There is the Safari Gallery, the Trek Gallery, and the Grand Gallery.
-These galleries that house interesting items with stories, sketches, and photographs from the journals of the Disney Imagineers.
+There are three distinct dining rooms called the Safari Gallery, the Trek Gallery, and the Grand Gallery.
+These galleries house interesting items like stories, sketches, and photographs from the journals of the Disney Imagineers.